 Eligibility & Admission

 The basic requirement for the eligibility to get the admission to BAMS programme is qualifying the 10+2 examination with science stream.
 The candidate must have the physics, chemistry and biology in 12th class.
-The candidate should have to go through the national level entrance examination like NEET 2022 (National Eligibility Cum Entrance Test).
-Candidates also apply for state level examinations such as:
+The candidate should have to go through the national level entrance examination like NEET 2023 (National Eligibility Cum Entrance Test).

 The selection of the candidate is based on the final merit as the sum of the total numbers obtained in the qualifying examination as 12th and the number scored in the entrance examinations.